pgxn/pgxnclient/docs/usage.rst

 ``--stable``, ``--testing`` and ``--unstable`` to specify the minimum release status accepted.
 The default is "stable".

-A few commands also allow specifying a local ``.zip`` package or a local directory containing a distribution: in this case the specification should contain at least a path separator to disambiguate it from a distribution name, for instance ``pgxn install ./foo.zip``.
+A few commands also allow specifying a local archive or local directory containing a distribution: in this case the specification should contain at least a path separator to disambiguate it from a distribution name, for instance ``pgxn install ./foo.zip``.
+Currently the client supports ``.zip`` and ``.tar`` archives (eventually with *gzip* and *bz2* compression).

 A few commands also allow specifying a package with an URL.
 Currently the schemas ``http://`` and ``https://`` are supported.